AdobeDocs/developers-animatesdk-docs/Timeline_object/timeli19.md

 #### Returns

 An array of index values for the specified layer.
-If the specified layer is not found, Flash returns undefined.
+If the specified layer is not found, Animate returns undefined.

 #### Description